 CRRU and APHA are asking farmers to send in tail cuttings from rodents on farm for DNA analysis.
 They will then be able to tell you which anticoagulants to avoid based on the mutations found.

-Information from the DNA resistance tests will be shared with the Rodenticide Resistance Action Committee (RRAC) to update a freely accessible interactive mapping tool for pest controllers.
+The DNA resistance tests are conducted by the Animal and Plant Health Agency (APHA) and results will be shared with the Rodenticide Resistance Action Committee (RRAC) to update a freely accessible interactive mapping tool for pest controllers.
 The more tails that are tested, the more information can be added on to the map.